How French Parents Sleep Train Their Babies With Le Pause

-In other words, “Sometimes you intervene if the baby is persisting, but you’re not forcing your help on the baby at the slightest sound,” says Janet Kennedy, Ph.D., a clinical psychologist, founder of NYC Sleep Doctor, a sleep-consultation service and author of The Good Sleeper: the Essential Guide to Sleep for Your Baby (and You).
+In other words, “Sometimes you intervene if the baby is persisting, but you’re not forcing your help on the baby at the slightest sound,” says Janet Kennedy, Ph.D., a clinical psychologist, founder of sleep-consultation service NYC Sleep Doctor, and author of The Good Sleeper: The Essential Guide to Sleep for Your Baby (and You).

-It’s considered easier on parents, emotionally, so it’s easier to be consistent with, and consistency is important when sleep training babies.
-Like every other sleep-training method, it has its critics, but there’s research to support it as healthy and effective.
-In their study published in Pediatrics, researchers who followed up with parents when their babies were 1 year old didn’t see significant differences in parent-child bonding or more behavioral or emotional problems between babies sleep-trained with graduated extinction method and babies whose parents used “bedtime fading,” a more attachment-style parenting approach.
+The French sleep training method is considered easier on parents, emotionally, so it’s easier to be consistent with, and consistency is important when sleep training babies.
+Like every other sleep training method, it has its critics, but there’s research to support it as healthy and effective.
+In their study published in Pediatrics, researchers who followed up with parents when their babies were 1-year-old didn’t see significant differences in parent-child bonding or more behavioral or emotional problems between babies sleep trained with the graduated extinction method and babies whose parents used “bedtime fading,” a more attachment-style sleep training approach.

-In addition to its apparent effectiveness, another appealing aspect of the French method of sleep training is that it’s easy to remember how to do it: Basically, you interfere as little as possible with your baby’s sleep and trust your instincts.
-With the French method, or graduated extinction, babies to learn how to self-soothe, which is essential for longer stretches of sleep, she says.
+In addition to its apparent effectiveness, another appealing aspect of the French method of sleep training is that it’s easy to remember how to do it.
+Basically, you interfere as little as possible with your baby’s sleep and trust your instincts.
+With the French method or graduated extinction, babies learn how to self-soothe, which is essential for longer stretches of sleep.

 But the reality is that there’s no one sleep-training method that will work for every kid.
-“The method I recommend parents use largely depends on what they’re capable of doing,” Somekh.
+“The method I recommend parents use largely depends on what they’re capable of doing,” Somekh says.
 “If I see that parents can’t even let their baby cry for a second in my office, they’re not going to be able to let their baby cry for an hour at home.
-That’s why there are so many sleep-training methods — because parents are all different, and what they can emotionally handle is different.”
+That’s why there are so many sleep training methods — because parents are all different, and what they can emotionally handle is different.”